 This Annual Report on Form 10-K contains certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, which are intended to be covered by the safe harbors created thereby.
 These statements include the plans and objectives of management for future operations, including plans and objectives relating to future growth of our business and availability of funds.
 Such forward-looking statements can be identified by the use of forward-looking terminology such as "may," "will," "expect," "intend," "might," "believe," "anticipate," "estimate," "could," "would" "continue," "pursue," or "should" or the negative thereof or other variations or similar words or phrases.
 The forward-looking statements expressed or implied herein are based on current expectations that involve numerous risks and uncertainties identified in this Annual Report on Form 10-K, including, without limitation, the risks identified under the caption "Item 1A-Risk Factors."
 Assumptions relating to the foregoing involve judgments with respect to, among other things, future economic, competitive and market conditions and future business decisions, all of which are difficult or impossible to predict accurately and many of which are beyond our control.
 Although we believe that the assumptions underlying the forward-looking statements expressed or implied herein, the inclusion of such information should not be regarded as a representation by us or any other person that our objectives and plans will be achieved.
 Readers are cautioned not to place undue reliance on forward-looking statements.
-Forward-looking statements speak only as of the date they are made, except to the extent required by applicable securities laws.
+Forward-looking statements speak only as of the date they are made.
+We do not undertake to update them to reflect changes that occur after the date they are made, except to the extent required by applicable securities laws.